Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In most patients, coma develops gradually, most often after a previous prolonged vomiting, diarrhea, and abundant diuresis (depending on the underlying disease).
-In prekomatoznom state of concern severe weakness, dizziness, severe thirst, dry mouth, palpitations, muscle twitching, often cramps in the calf muscles.
+In most patients, coma develops gradually, most often after prolonged vomiting, diarrhea, and copious diuresis (depending on the underlying disease).
+In the pre-comatose state, severe weakness, dizziness, severe thirst, dry mouth, palpitations, muscle twitching, and often cramps in the calf muscles are disturbing.

-- pointed features, sunken eyes, a sagging face;
+- pointed facial features, sunken eyes, haggard face;

-- severe dryness of the skin, reduction of its turgor and elasticity;
+- pronounced dryness of the skin, decreased turgor and elasticity;

-- dryness of the tongue, mucous membrane of the mouth, dry cracked lips covered with brownish crusts;
+- dry tongue, mucous membrane of the oral cavity, dry cracked lips covered with brownish crusts;

 - muscle twitching, often convulsions (with hypocalcemia);